azjayhawk/client-support-script/✅ Monthly Checklist Client Tracker Google Sheet Instructions.md

     3) Spot-check a few rows to confirm E now equals the prior month’s remaining (I).

 * Review Output
   * Check the Master Tracker to confirm:
     * All expected clients have updated links in Columns R and S
     * Docs were successfully created or updated
+    * Client folders exist in Google Drive for each active client
-  * Spot check a few generated docs in client folders
+    * Spot check a few generated docs in client folders to verify content

 * Hide Inactive Clients
-  * Use: Client Tools > 🙈 Hide Inactive/Transitioning Rows
+  * Use: ❤️ Client Tools > 🙈 Hide Inactive/Transitioning Rows
   * This will hide all rows in the Master Tracker for non-active clients

 (Optional) Save/Archive the Month